bramton/bramton.github.io/index.md

 </figure>

 ### Decomposition
-An arbitrary signal x(t) can always be expressed as a sum of an even signal and an odd signal.
+An arbitrary signal $x(t)$ can always be expressed as a sum of an even signal and an odd signal.

 $$
 x(t) = x_e(t) + x_o(t)